rakoivun/passikuva/README.md

     - You will be given guidance on what is acceptable, etc. Check carefully
     - At the end, you will get a code like "ACD UKL ZK8"
       - This is the code you will need when applying for ID or passport - so keep it safe
-      - Note that there is a BUG or discrepancy that the real code is without spaces, i.e., "ACD UKL ZK8" -> "ACDUKLZK8" when applying for a passport at lupakuvienvastaanotto
+      - Note that there is a BUG or discrepancy that the real code is without spaces, i.e., "ACD UKL ZK8" -> "ACDUKLZK8" when applying for a passport at lupakuvien vastaanotto

 - Apply for a passport or ID here:
   - https://asiointi.poliisi.fi/yksityis/hekopassi